 Implementation of an SSH2 “message”.

-An SSH2 message is a stream of bytes that encodes some combination of strings, integers, bools, and infinite-precision integers (known in Python as longs).
+An SSH2 message is a stream of bytes that encodes some combination of strings, integers, bools, and infinite-precision integers.
 This class builds or breaks down such a byte stream.

 Normally you don’t need to deal with anything this low-level, but it’s exposed for people implementing custom extensions, or features that paramiko doesn’t support yet.